The Phoenix Institute 2019 Notre Dame Summer Seminar for the Study of Western Institutions June 29 - July 27

 Dr. Bradley Lewis.
 Ph.D.
 Government and International Studies, University of Notre Dame.
 M.A., Government and International Studies, University of Notre Dame.
 B.A., Government and Politics, University of Maryland.
 Associate Professor at the School of Philosophy of The Catholic University of America.
 Associate Editor of The American Journal of Jurisprudence.

-University of St. Thomas, Houston
+University of St. Thomas, USA

-2017 GERHART NIEMEYER GRADUATION SEMINAR (FOR THIRD YEAR STUDENTS)
+2019 GERHART NIEMEYER GRADUATION SEMINAR (FOR THIRD YEAR STUDENTS)

 The Gerhart Niemeyer Graduation Seminar is the academic activity through which Phoenix senior students (Third Year) complete the Institute’s Program in Advanced Social, Economic and Political Studies.

-Third Year students are expected to arrive on Campus on Wednesday, June 28 (three days before the rest of the group).
+Third Year students are expected to arrive on Campus on Wednesday, June 26 (three days before the rest of the group).

-The Graduation Seminar will cost $80.00 USD.
+The Graduation Seminar will cost $120.00 USD.

 The Seminar will be held in the University of Notre Dame, South Bend, Indiana.
 The University is about two hours by car from Chicago’s O'Hare International Airport and about 90 minutes from Midway International Airport.
 Coach USA maintains a bus shuttle several times daily between campus and both Chicago O'Hare and Chicago Midway airports.
 The South Shore Line trains run directly from the Chicago Loop (corner of Michigan and Randolph) to South Bend Regional Airport in South Bend (about a two-hour trip).
-From the airport, the Notre Dame campus is approximately a 15-minute ride by car.
+From the South Bend airport, the Notre Dame campus is approximately a 15-minute ride by car.

-A 300 USD nonrefundable initial payment will be needed for registration.
+A 300 USD non-refundable initial payment will be needed for registration.

-As for this year, due to a recent change of policy, the University of Notre Dame will not require foreign students to get a student visa in order to participate in our summer programs (a regular B2 visa will suffice).
+The University of Notre Dame will not require foreign students to get a student visa in order to participate in our summer programs (a regular B2 visa will suffice).